Incoming Exchange Program

 We're excited that you are considering Swarthmore College for your semester or year abroad!
 Currently Swarthmore College has international exchange agreements with Ashesi University, the University of Tokyo, and Yale-NUS College.
 We have domestic exchange agreements with Tufts University, Pomona College and Middlebury College.
 Unfortunately, we are unable to accept applications from students from other institutions.

-Swarthmore can only accept students for the fall semester, spring semester, or the full academic year.
+Swarthmore can accept students for the fall semester, spring semester, or the full academic year.
 Students are nominated to apply by their home institutions and then are asked to complete the exchange student application on the Off-Campus Study portal.
 Interested students should consult with their home schools for more information about the nomination and application process.

 After you have been nominated by your home institution's study abroad office, you will receive instructions from OCS on how to start the online application process at Swarthmore.